Category Archives: dams

 Water-retaining structure – Components of Dam

 The water-retaining structure is the dam’s walled structure that resists water while allowing a controlled amount to flow downstream.
-Accordingly, the side of the barrier where water is collected is known as the upstream side, and where the water flows is known as the downstream side.
+The side of the barrier where water is collected is known as the upstream side.
+Where the water flows is known as the downstream side.
 Generally, the following component of dams makes up the dam’s water-retention section

 • Heel